 - May 11, 2018: Winners Notified & Invited to World Science Festival

-- June 2018 (date TBA): Announcement of Winners at World Science Festival
+- June 3, 2018 (time TBA): Announcement of Winners at World Science Festival

 Please browse our Past Challenges to get ideas for your own submission to the contest.
 You may also enjoy watching the video below to learn more about how scientists have approached the contest in the past.